Learning Linear Polytree Structural Equation Models: Main Results for Polytree Learning

-First, the polytree learning method introduced in Section \ref{sec:algorithm} depends solely on the marginal correlation coefficients, and is thereby invariant to scaling.
-Therefore, without loss of generality, we can assume that $X_j$'s have unit variance for all $j \in V$, i.e. $\mtx{\Sigma}$ is the correlation matrix.
-It is obvious that the standardized version of a linear SEM is still a linear SEM.
-In fact, let $\mtx{D}$ be the diagonal matrix with the $j$-th diagonal being the standard deviation of $X_j$.
-Then the standardized random variables are $\mtx{D}^{-1}\vct{X}$, which satisfies
+First, the polytree learning method introduced in the previous section depends solely on the marginal correlation coefficients, and is thereby invariant to scaling.
+Therefore, without loss of generality, we can assume that $X_j$'s have a unit variance for all $j \in V$, i.e. $\mtx{\Sigma}$ is the correlation matrix.
+It is obvious that the standardized version of a linear SEM is still a linear SEM, and they share the same polytree structure.
+In this case, by denoting the pairwise correlations as $\rho_{ij}\coloneqq \corr(X_i,X_j)$, we have $\sigma_{ij} = \rho_{ij}$ for all $1\leq i, j \leq p$.